Connect To Tech Header

 Three Sites to Know

-Your professors may post lessons, give quizzes, and collect assignments through Canvas, or the system it’s replacing, ANGEL.
-These course management systems help you keep assignments organized, communicate with professors and classmates, and keep track of your grades.
-You can also link Canvas and ANGEL to WebMail to receive up-to-date message notifications.
+Your professors may post lessons, give quizzes, and collect assignments through Canvas.
+This course management systems help you keep assignments organized, communicate with professors and classmates, and keep track of your grades.
+You can also link Canvas to University email and calendaring systems to receive up-to-date message notifications.

 LionPATH is the student information system where you can view transcripts, access financial aid information, pay tuition bills, schedule courses, and much more.